VaishaliQA/WeatherDashboard_Serverside_API_Challenge/README.md

 ### Features
 Dynamically created HTML elmentes and updated CSS.

-Added city name in local storage which is entered by user Used third party weatheroneAPI to retrive weather forcast data.
+Added city name in local storage which is entered by user.

+Used third party weatheroneAPI to retrive weather forcast data.

 Displayed current and 5 days furure forcast weather data in page.

-IF the API call is unsucessful then ajax error message is displayed "please enter valid city name" Every time, User can see city which is enterd by user previously run.
+IF the API call is unsucessful then ajax error message is displayed "please enter valid city name".

+Every time, User can see city which is enterd by user previously run.

 ### Technologies Used